Meadowlarke/Bibliography/Bibliography.md

 270: A problem in the improviation with you can hear the performers working out.

-##### Susini, Patrick, Olver Houix, and Nicolas Misdariis.
+##### Susini, Patrick, Oliver Houix, and Nicolas Misdariis.
 "Sound Design: An Applied, Experimental Framework to Study the Perception of Everyday Sounds." _The New Soundtrack_ 4, no 2.
 (2014): 103-121.

 104: "Everyday souds."